 What is ChatGPT?

-Most of us are already familiar with ChatGPT, so it might not need further introduction.
-ChatGPT is a smart chatbot that provides responses like human.
-It understands your query like a human and provides response accordingly.
-It consists of two words - "Chat" and "GPT".
-GPT refers to Generative Pre-trained Transformer architecture for natural language processing.
-It is trained on a large corpus of text data and can generate responses to user inputs in a conversational manner, making it useful for various applications such as customer support, language learning, and entertainment.
+Most of us are already familiar with ChatGPT so it might not need further introduction.
+ChatGPT is a smart chatbot that has knowledge in almost every field and provides responses like a human.
+It understands your query like a human and provides responses accordingly.

 Terminologies related to ChatGPT

-It is important to understand some terminologies related to ChatGPT, because it decides how much you pay and how you use ChatGPT.
+It is important to understand some terminologies related to ChatGPT because it decides how much you pay and how you use ChatGPT.

 Tokens are subwords or words.
 See some examples below